KentenRoth/100DaysOfCode/README.md

 Today was rough.
 I am not sure if it was because I was tired when I sat down to code or if I was just that lost with testing.
 I spent a little over 2 hours trying to get one of my tests to pass.
 I went over every line of code multiple times, I watched a couple of the testing videos from my course, and I googled stuff.
 All of these things combine and I still was running into the same error.
 It turned into me commenting out chuncks of code to locate the problem, and once I found the problem I had to figure out how to fix it.
 After a while I finally got the test to pass then ran into issues on the 2nd test.
 That test I figured out a lot faster because I noticed I used the word 'require' instead of 'required'.
 Tomorrow I will continue on with my tests and hope they run much smoother.

 ---

+Day 49

+Today was good.
+I cut my time a little short due to a headache.
+I am cutting back on the amount of soda I drink and I am really feeling the effects tonight.
+I was good most of the day, but as the day has been moving along I can feel my body wanting more.
+Tonight I finished off getting my tests finished for GET by id and DELETE by id on the book app.
+I need to write the PATCH and the PATCH tests tomorrow then the backend of the book app will be finished.
+Now I want to build the backend for my garden app.
+I hope I can knock out a huge portion of that tomorrow.
+After I get the garden app backend done I will move on to learn how to add login features and security.

+---